zedlopez/ifm/The Recipe Book.md

 But if the object is a leaflet, say, ``examine`` should only describe the cover: ``read`` would be the command a player would expect to use to get at the text itself.
 Inform normally defines ``read`` to be the same command as ``examine``, which is good for things like the business card, but counter-productive here.
 [The Trouble with Printing] shows how to separate these two commands, allowing any thing to have a property called its "printing" for text produced by ``read``, which will be different from its "description", the text produced by ``examine``.

 If the object is a lengthy diary, say, nobody would read it from cover to cover in a single IF turn.
-We might then want to allow the player to turn the pages one by one, with commands like ``read page`` 4 IN ``diary`` or ``read the next page``: see [Pages].
+We might then want to allow the player to turn the pages one by one, with commands like ``read page 4 in diary`` or ``read the next page``: see [Pages].

-If the object is an encyclopaedic reference work, the player would consult named entries: see [Costa Rican Ornithology], which allows commands like ``look`` UP ``quetzal`` IN ``guide``.
+If the object is an encyclopaedic reference work, the player would consult named entries: see [Costa Rican Ornithology], which allows commands like ``look up quetzal in guide``.

 Still larger sources of text often occur in IF: libraries or bookshelves, where many books are found together, and it is clumsy to write them as many individual items.
 One approach is to simulate an entire bookshelf with a single thing: see [Bibliophilia].
 (This is much like looking up topics in a single book, except that each topic is a book in itself.)
-Another is to provide each book as an individual item, but have them automatically join together into a single portable collection: see **``aarp``-Gnosis**.
+Another is to provide each book as an individual item, but have them automatically join together into a single portable collection: see [AARP-Gnosis].

 Signs, leaflets and encyclopaedias, being printed, have a wording which will never change during play.
 But sometimes the player reads something which acts of its own accord.
 Text substitutions are usually all that is needed to achieve this: